tylerhassenpflug/-tylerhassenpflug/_posts/2019-12-18-FinalPost.markdown

 Social robots provide an exciting and somewhat terrifying glimpse into the future.
 A social robot is defined as "an autonomous robot that interacts and communicates with humans or other autonomous physical agents by following social behaviors and rules attached to its role.
-Like other robots, a social robot is physically embodied.
+Like other robots, a social robot is physically embodied."
-"These robots will be able to assist around the home with every day chores or help in industries such as aerospace and medicine.
-Social robots will be able to serve across several functions both in personal life and industry.
-The future of social robots is envisioned as a robots using artificial intelligence to interact with humans.Social robotics have exciting potential for implementation in various settings as they are able to autonomously interact and communicate with humans.
+These robots will be able to assist around the home with every day chores or help in industries such as aerospace and medicine.
+Across the industries studied in this course, several social robots are already being developed to help in certain industries.
+For example, robotic flight attendants and robotic bar tenders are already becoming tested by companies for use.
+These robots will be able to serve both in personal every day life and within industry functions.
+The future of social robots is envisioned as a robots using machine learning artificial intelligence to interact with humans.
+Social robotics have exciting potential for implementation in various settings as they are able to learn from each interaction as well as autonomously interact and communicate with humans.
 This impressive capacity is enabled by a few things.
 Most broadly, social robots are automated machines.

 Automation simply means the machine is able to complete its set of tasks with minimal human assistance.
-There are different levels of automation, and subsequently different levels of human assistance necessary.
+The level of automation required for AI robotics can vary wildly depending on what functionality or interaction is required.
 Some of the technologies that help human machine systems become more autonomous include the use of Big Data, artificial intelligence, and machine learning.
-Each of these topics is further discussed in other blogs of mine so I won’t go too much in depth here.
-My key takeaways here however, are that these tools are extremely powerful.
-This power is both exciting when considering the potential doors it opens for new applications of human machine systems, but should be considered as being equally terrifying, as a failure to consider the ethical and societal implications of said implementation could result in grave consequences.
+One topic that applies to each of this is cyber security.
+As technologies advance, so do the skills of hackers.
+It seems that nearly on a weekly basis there is some story on the news about a companies data being hacked to expose the information of thousands, if not millions of people.
+What happens if one these hackers decides to hack into an autonomous vehicle while someone is driving down the road or hack into a robotic flight attendant in the middle of a flight?
+These new technologies are equal parts exciting and terrifying.
+In the words of Uncle Ben from Spiderman "with great power comes great responsibility!"

 I am excited to see how each of the topics studied in this class will grow and change over time.
 I can only hope to be part of the innovation shaping the way